Residual entropy from temperature incremental Monte Carlo method

-The TIMC method's success in handling extensive degeneracies and capturing critical phenomena at phase transitions opens up new avenues for investigating many-body systems.
+The TIMC method's success in handling extensive degeneracies and capturing critical phenomena at phase transitions opens up avenues for investigating many-body systems.
 The potential applications of this method span a multitude of fields, from condensed matter physics to quantum information, where understanding entropy and ground state degeneracy is crucial.

-\textit{Note added}\,---\, Two weeks after our manuscript was posted on arXiv, an independent work by Ding \textit{et al.}~\cite{ding2024} appeared, proposing a similar physical parameter-based incremental approach for computing thermodynamic quantities.
+\textit{Note added}.
+Recently, an independent study by Ding \textit{et al.}~\cite{ding2024} appeared, proposing a similar physical parameter-based incremental approach for computing thermodynamic quantities.
 Their method shares conceptual similarities with our TIMC framework, providing complementary validation of the effectiveness of temperature-incremental strategies in statistical physics calculations.
+Furthermore, as brought to our attention by the referee, similar concepts were previously explored by Pollet \textit{et al.}~\cite{polletTemperatureChangesWhen2008} in earlier work.

 {S\arabic{table}} {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}